 The Ulun Danu Beratan Temple is one of the most popular and famous temples on all of Bali, with a stunning location on the edges of Beratan Lake in Bedugul.
 Apparently, if you look carefully, the temple looks like it is floating on the edge of the lake.

 We visited the Pura Ulun Danu Bratan Temple on a Sunday and it was full of local worshipers and processions.
 Whether this was a special event or not we weren’t sure, but it was amazing.

 We would recommend allowing a good number of hours here if traveling with kids.
-After exploring the temple, you could take one of the Swan Paddle wheels out on the lake, and then come back to play in the playground/or run in the gardens.
-This was the first playground we had seen in over a week, and they didn’t want to leave!
+After exploring the temple, you could take one of the Swan Paddle wheels out on the lake.
+Then come back to play in the playground/or run in the gardens.
+This was the first playground we had seen in over a week.
+The kids didn’t want to leave!
 It had a few pieces of equipment but the kids thought it was great and had fun playing with Balinese kids dressed in their best temple dress!

 There were plenty of shops and restaurants so while the kids played mum or dad could take turns shopping, eating, or just enjoying relaxing with the friendly Balinese families.